metafacture/metafacture-core/README.md

 ##### `put_filemap`

 Defines an external map for lookup from a file.
-Multi-column mapss are supported.
+Maps with more than 2 columns are supported but are reduced to a defined key and a value column.

 ```perl
 put_filemap("<sourceFile>", "<mapName>", sep_char: "\t")